Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures

 Our study shows that the energy contributions $\Delta E$ for direct and indirect magnetoexcitons and DMCs are sensitive to the reduced mass of exciton and the screening distance $\rho_{0}$: the smaller reduced mass and larger $\rho_{0}$ lead to the bigger $\Delta E$ and DMCs.

 The energy contributions $\Delta E$ for direct magnetoexcitons increase with the increase of the external magnetic field, and $\Delta E$ is more significant for 2$s$, 3$s$ and 4$s$ states.
-The DMCs for direct magnetoexcitons in encapsulated monolayers are bigger than in FS monolayers, $\sigma_{\text{hBN}} > \sigma_{\text{FS}}$, and the ratio $\sigma_{\text{hBN}}/\sigma_{\text{FS}}$ varies from 1.6 to 3.6 depending on monolayer parameters and the state of magnetoexcitons.
+The DMCs for direct magnetoexcitons in encapsulated monolayers are bigger than in FS monolayers, $\sigma_{\text{hBN}} > \sigma_{\text{FS}}$, and the ratio $\sigma_{\text{hBN}}/\sigma_{\text{FS}}$ varies from 1.6 to 3.6 in states 1\textit{s} and 2\textit{s} depending on monolayer parameters and the state of magnetoexcitons.
 Therefore, the screening effect in encapsulated monolayers significantly increases the value of DMCs.